bmlt-enabled/beam/README.md

 #### Installation (not supported on shared hosting yet, needs Travis package management)

-1. Upload the files your instance.
+1. Upload the zip (https://github.com/bmlt-enabled/beam/releases) your instance.

 2. Go to the directory and run `composer installer`.